benwynne/ARMCM4-STM32F407-STF4BB-FATFS/readme.txt

 ** The Demo **

-The MicroSD port on the Embest board is used for FATfs actions.
+The MicroSD port on the Embest board is used for FATfs actions though SDIO
+    If a card is inserted the lights chase counter-clockwise If a card is not inserted the lights chase clockwise

+    The Embest BB board does not have the ability to detect when a card is inserted so the SD card must be present when the board is reset.

 The USB-FS port is used as USB-CDC and a command shell is ready to accepts commands there.
     tree